Coronavirus fears continue to grip the United States, causing scores of events to be canceled across the country to prevent the spread of COVID-19.

 Here is the official statement on the theme Park website:

 Universal Studios Japan announces the temporary closure of our park in order to prevent the spread of Novel Coronavirus within the nation.
 We will carefully monitor the situation.
 The period that we are closed may change according to the situation and in that case we will make further announcement.

 All tickets can be refundable only by your travel agency not in the park.

 As for Universal Studios Singapore, that theme Park has remained open through the outbreak concern with extreme sanitation measures being enforced.

 Here is Universal Singapore’s official statement:

 As Singapore resolves to overcome COVID-19, RWS has also strengthened our efforts to ensure the health, safety and well-being of our guests and employees.
 You have our assurance that RWS has intensified cleaning, disinfection and sanitisation across all areas with increased frequency.
 Mandatory temperature checks, including thermal scanners, are in place for guests and employees.
 We continue to welcome guests to enjoy our various attractions and offerings

-We at Inside the Magic want to remind our readers, again, to not be afraid to keep their planned Universal Studios resort vacation.
-While the new the is very low – -less than 0.5% for people under the age of 50 — and the risk of catching it in the U.S. is still very low according to the and other members of the Coronavirus task force.
-No You can read more about Coronavirus have been declared on domestic and want people to go about life normally. on the official CDC website. is daunting, the fatality rate for
+We at Inside the Magic want to remind our readers not to be afraid to keep their planned Universal Studios Resort vacation.
+While the new the is shallow – -less than 0.5% for people under the age of 50 — and the risk of catching it in the U.S. is still meager, according to the and other members of the Coronavirus task force.
+No You can read more about Coronavirus have been declared on domestic and usually want people to go about life. on the official CDC website. is daunting, the fatality rate for